unyt-org/uix/docs/manual/13 Plugins.md

 UIX provides a way to write app plugins in the form of [DATEX Plugins](https://github.com/unyt-org/datex-specification) and use them in `app.dx` files.
+App plugins are always called before the UIX app is started.

 An example for an app plugin is the [Git Deploy Plugin](https://cdn.unyt.org/uix/plugins/git-deploy.ts) which is available per default in any UIX app.